Durham University: +36% Registrations

 - Run live video presentations and showcase various courses offered by the university, simultaneously within the same event

 - Collect in-depth engagement data from the virtual event to better understand motivations and preferences of prospective students

 - Engage and interact with students directly in a more meaningful way using live chat and Q&A features

 - Creating a concrete sense of place and brand through branding

 The university completed in-house filming of the Durham University’s Queen’s Campus to create 16 individual event sessions that spanned topics - from finance to accounting - so that students could easily move from session to session.

 WorkCast helped DUBS to create talking head footage, paired with live Q&A functionality, to provide attendees with an immersive experience of courses offered and the full student experience.

-A resource page was created within the WorkCast platform to house relevant programmes, course information, links and presentation slides, so that attendees could engage with the university long after the event.
+A resource page was created within the WorkCast platform to house relevant programs, course information, links, and presentation slides so that attendees could engage with the university long after the event.

 Creating a concrete sense of place and brand was key to the success of the Virtual Open Day, so the university leveraged WorkCast’s branding capabilities to create a fully branded experience from start to finish.